 One of the most affordable options on this list – Malaysia’s capital city of Kuala Lumpur is a mix of modern skyscrapers and leafy banyan trees, cocktail bars and street food hawkers, mega malls and neon-lit strips.
 The average tuition fee is low and is matched by an equally low cost of living.
 Here, even the more famous universities are reasonably priced.

 A wildcard entry where tropical beaches back onto jungles and dusty desert landscapes run into the towering Himalayas.
 There are expertly spiced thalis with cooling kulfi for afters and riotous markets around every corner.

 India is one of the cheapest countries to study abroad which is becoming increasingly popular.
 This is an overwhelmingly large country which can be difficult to navigate and get to grips with.
 But for international students looking for an adventure, it can be hugely rewarding.

 You’ll be spoilt for choice!
 There are 575 university-level institutions with some of the world’s best engineering courses here too.
 Tuition is cheap, as is the cost of living, which is good because there’s ample opportunity to spend your money travelling.

 How to Save Money on Shipping

 So you’ve delved into the cheapest universities for international students and put together a budget, now it’s time to tackle shipping.
-Our door-to-door student delivery service makes shipping simple.
+Our door-to-door service to ship luggage ahead makes shipping simple.
 Skip excess baggage fees, mishandled goods, and long airport queues.

-Book our luggage shipping service and we’ll deliver your items to your end destination for you.
+Book our international shipping service and we’ll deliver your items to your end destination for you.
 You can track your things as you travel and we’ll even help you tackle the customs paperwork.